 A bachelor's degree is the minimum level of education required for entry into the majority of HR positions.
-Bachelor's degree programs in this field, such as the Bachelor of Science (B.S.) in Human Resources or B.S. in Human Resources Management, can provide training in topics like business law, human resources management and organizational theory.
+Bachelor's degree programs such as the Bachelor of Science (B.S.) in Human Resources or B.S. in Human Resources Management, can provide training in business law, human resources management, and organizational theory.
 Bachelor's degree programs in human resources are commonly available at many colleges and universities in a variety of convenient formats, including online study.

-- Seek an internship while earning a bachelor's degree.
 Individuals interested in working as human resources professionals should try to acquire some experience in the field.
-Some employers will require experience as well as a degree, and those who complete an internship could have a competitive edge in the job market.
+Some employers will require experience as well as a degree, and those who complete an internship have a competitive edge in the job market.

 Step 2: Gain Professional Experience

 Professional work experience is a vital component for HR professionals desiring to advance into managerial positions.
-Most high-level positions in the field require several years of on-the-job experience.
-In addition to helping develop a portfolio or resume, any experience gained can help sharpen an individual's organizational and communication skills.
+Most high-level positions require several years of on-the-job experience.
+In addition to helping develop a portfolio or resume, any experience gained helps sharpen an individual's organizational and communication skills.
 Additionally, employment in an office environment provides individuals with the opportunity to apply what they have learned, as well as gain real-world skills in business practices and organizational structure.

 Step 3: Complete a Master's Degree Program

-According to the BLS, employers hiring for HR management positions may prefer a master's degree in human resources, such as the Master of Business Administration in Human Resource Management.
-Graduate-level study can give experienced HR professionals the opportunity to focus on topics of specific interest, such as labor relations, e-learning, project management, economics or career coaching.
-Programs that are either held online or that utilize flexible scheduling, such as evening and weekends, are available.
+According to the BLS, employers hiring for HR management positions prefer applicants with a master's degree in human resources, such as the Master of Business Administration in Human Resource Management.
+Graduate-level study gives experienced HR professionals the opportunity to focus on topics of specific interest, such as labor relations, e-learning, project management, economics, or career coaching.
+Programs either held online or that utilize flexible scheduling, such as evening and weekends, are available.

-- Attain professional certification.
-Although certification is not required, the BLS notes that HR professionals can benefit from obtaining professional credentials, such as those offered by the HR Certification Institute (HRCI) and Society for Human Resource Management (SHRM).
-Individuals who choose to be certified generally need a combination of education and professional experience.
-Once certified, individuals may need to complete continuing education credits for certification renewal.
+Although certification is not required, the BLS notes HR professionals benefit from obtaining professional credentials, such as those offered by the HR Certification Institute (HRCI) and Society for Human Resource Management (SHRM).
+Individuals choosing to be certified need a combination of education and professional experience.
+Once certified, individuals need to complete continuing education credits for certification renewal.